AgnostiqHQ/covalent/doc/source/api/index.rst

 - :ref:`electrons_api` and :ref:`lattices_api` are used for constructing workflows
 - :ref:`qelectrons_api` are used to customize and track quantum circuit execution
+- :ref:`qclusters_api` are used to distribute Quantum Electrons across multiple quantum backends.
 - :ref:`local_executor` is used to execute electrons locally
 - :ref:`file_transfer` is used to queue remote or local file transfer operations prior or post electron execution.
 - :ref:`file_transfer_strategies` are used to perform download/upload/copy operations over various protocols.